Show All Answers

 If your exemption does not appear on the tax bill, contact the Assessor's Office, (631) 957-3014, to inquire as to the specific reason why it does not appear.

 The tax exemption applies to the increase in value due to the improvements.
 The first year the exemption is applied, there will be a zero increase on the first $80,000 of increase in value.
 Thereafter, the tax on the improvement increases each year by 12.5%; with the full tax on the improvement phased in over an 8 year period.
-The Capital Improvement Exemption Application is available online or can be obtained from the Assessor's Office from January 2nd to March 1st.
-Any questions, please call the Assessor's Office at (631) 957-3014.
+The Capital Improvement Exemption Application is available online or can be obtained from the Assessor’s Office.
+Any questions, please call the Assessor’s Office at (631) 957-3014.

-Beginning in 2011, any resident owner and/or spouse of an owner residing in the premises earning more than $500,000 in adjusted gross income (AGI) will no longer be eligible for the Basic Star exemption.
+Any resident owner and/or spouse of an owner residing in the premises earning more than $250,000 in adjusted gross income (AGI) will no longer be eligible for the Basic Star exemption.
 Income eligibility will be automatically verified each year by the NYS Department of Taxation and Finance (DTF) through income tax returns on file.
+If your AGI is more than $250,000 but less than $500,000, NYS will automatically switch you to the STAR credit program.

 However, if you are a new owner within the last year, you should submit a copy of your deed with the application.

 Automatic renewal will go into effect the following year.
-Each year the applicant will receive notification as to the State's determination.
-If the State was unable to verify their income (for any reason) the applicant will be notified by mail and have an opportunity to file an application for the year in question.
+Each year the applicant will receive notification as to the State’s determination.
+If the State was unable to verify their income (for any reason) the applicant will be notified by mail by New York State.

 These beautification programs provide an opportunity for everyone in the community to play a role in maintaining the quality of life we have all come to expect and enjoy.